msgphp/symfony-demo-app/README.md

 ## Containers

-Step 2-4 applies to running containers (with Docker Compose) from the images built previous, that is a working application.
+Step 2-4 applies to running containers (with Docker Compose) from the images built previous (i.e. an "up&running" application).

 Conceptually we can create a containerized landscape from each staging environment's perspective, using `STAGING_ENV=prod make start` (see below).

-The good part is, this will actually use the production optimized images (thus great for local testing).
-The bad part however is, this may work completely different in production (e.g. with [Kubernetes]).
+The good part is, it uses the production optimized images (thus great for local testing).
+The bad part however is, this may work completely different for the true production environment" (e.g. with [Kubernetes]).

 See also [What is a Container Orchestrator, Anyway?](https://containerjournal.com/2017/05/29/container-orchestrator-anyway)

 👍 For a truly "dockerized" setup, consider Docker Compose files the source of truth, use e.g. `devops/environment/prod/kubernetes` to store any specific concept configurations

-👍 Ultimately, double configuration bookkeeping should be avoided (use environment variables, tools such as [Kompose], etc.)
+👍 Ultimately double configuration bookkeeping should be avoided, use environment variables, tools such as [Kompose], etc.

 ## 2. Start Application